 Polar Frame Wall Print

-1. Choose the type - canvas, photo paper or fine art paper.
-Need more details?
-See the wall prints guide.
+1. Choose the type – canvas, photographic paper or fine art paper.

-2. Select the size - the options in the drop-down menu refer to the print before a frame is added (including any border).
-All images are produced in their original uncropped format, so the actual image size may vary depending on your selection.
+2. Select the size – the options in the drop-down menu refer to the longest edge of the print before any frame is added (and includes the border).
+This table shows the dimensions for this print, including the actual image size.

 4. Add to basket and you're done!